jackalope-code/stream-overlay/README.md

 https://react.dev/reference/react

 ## Issues
+- No way to delete anything
+- Images not resized properly
-- Offsets are not working properly
+- Offsets are not working properly?
 - Very strange issues with mock data on endpoint POST followed by editor refresh... ignoring it for now... only mock data is getting duplicated
 - Background is not transparent
 - No persistance on API restart